denisecase/smart-sales-docs/D44_IMPLEMENT_DW.md

-# Implement the Data Warehouse (Finish Create DW Script)
+# Implement the Data Warehouse (Finish Create DW Script for Initial Columns)

-Here we will complete our goal to use SQLite to define and create tables for the  data warehouse.
+Here we will complete our goal to use SQLite to define and create tables for a data warehouse.
 The script will set up the database schema based on your design.

 ## Activate .venv